microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 ## Phantom node_modules folders

-Suppose we have a monorepo, and someone put a root-level **package.json** there like this:
+Suppose we have a monorepo, and someone adds a root-level **package.json** file like this:

 **my-monorepo/package.json**: